“What is the use of a fine house if you haven’t got a tolerable planet to put it on?” – Henry David Thoreau

 Enhancing quality of life, while working towards sustainability

 I am, of course, no authority on how to build a great life.
 What constitutes a fulfilling way of living is subject to personal opinion.
-I can say, that extensive research has demonstrated that “experiential purchases are more satisfying than material purchases.”5 In other words, it appears that a life filled with wonderful experiences, will be more gratifying than a life filled with material possessions.
+I can say, that extensive research has demonstrated that “experiential purchases are more satisfying than material purchases.”13 In other words, a life filled with wonderful experiences, will be more gratifying than a life filled with material possessions.
 In achieving a sustainable human existence, this is good news!
 This means that we can absolutely improve the quality of our lives, while reducing our consumption of material items.

 Simple Living and Reducing Your Carbon Footprint

 Around the the world, many societies naturally embrace simple living, and in this way, their average, per capita, carbon footprint is low.
 However, in many westernized societies, and America in particular, excessive and obsessive consumption is a way of life.
-As increasing population spurs increasing demand for natural resources, and threatens to intensify the affect of human activity on the planet, local, state and federal governments will, naturally, increase regulation.
+As increasing population spurs increasing demand for natural resources, and threatens to intensify the effect of human activity on the planet, local, state and federal governments will, naturally, increase regulation.
 Whether by choice, or through increasing regulations, I believe the future of modern society will be characterized by simple and eco-friendly lifestyles.
 As cost of living increases, many people are already considering tiny or smaller, prefabricated, energy efficient homes.